Alipiosss/tiktok-data-analysis/README.md

 - Tableau (for advanced visualization)
 - Jupyter Notebook

+## 📊 All visualizations are included in the Jupyter notebook `tiktok_analysis.ipynb`.

+## ⚠️ Disclaimer
+- This project was developed for educational purposes as part of the Google Advanced Data Analytics Certificate.
+- The dataset used is part of the course materials and is intended for academic exploration only.
+- All insights and visualizations are original and developed independently, based on the dataset used in the course exercise.
+No proprietary Coursera content is included in this repository.

 ## 📬 Contact
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/suzanaalipio)
 or reach out via email at suzanaalipio@gmail.com